 A business or property owner may apply to have a sign designated as a “Locally Unique” sign.
 The application shall be made to the City Planning Division on a designated form and include the application fee.
 The application will be considered by the City Planning Commission.
 For a complete list of all criteria please refer to Chapter 6.40 of the City Municipal Code.
 Please download a Locally Unique Sign Application (PDF) to apply.

-Temporary signs for temporary activities or special events may be permitted with a Temporary Activity Permit (PDF).
+Temporary signs for temporary activities or special events may be permitted with a Special Event Permit.
 The city encourages temporary signs that can be used to create excitement for upcoming special events or to advertise new business opportunities.
 Examples include grand openings or under new ownership announcements.
 Temporary signage can also used to advertise businesses during remodeling, construction, or road work.